scinlp-workshop/scinlp-workshop.github.io/index.md

 To submit an abstract, please send an email to **scinlp@googlegroups.com** with the subject line "SCINLP submission: [TITLE]".
 Please include:

 * One-page abstract in PDF format as an attachment.
-Please anonymize the submissions -- Abstracts will be lightly reviewed to ensure that the topic is within the scope of the workshop.
+Abstracts will be lightly reviewed to ensure that the topic is within the scope of the workshop.
 * Indicate which of the authors will be presenting the work.
 We require each accepted work to provide a **2 minute video** recording of the presentation.
 * Indicate the scientific domain(s) and source(s) of scientific text relevant to the submission; for example, scientific domain could be “Genomics” while source of text could be “Peer-reviewed papers from PubMed”.